jinaga/jinaga-replicator/README.md

 This file opts-in to running the replicator with no security policies.
 If the file is not present, the replicator will exit with an error message indicating that no security policies are found.

+The image `jinaga/jinaga-replicator-no-security-policies` is a variant of the Jinaga Replicator image that does not run any security policies.
+It includes a `no-security-policies` file in the `/var/lib/replicator/policies` directory.

 ## Release